 - Neurotoxins.
 These toxins cause neurological system damage, leading to convulsions, hallucinations, coma, excessive sweating, etc.

-- Disulfiram-like toxins.
-This group of toxins will not show any symptoms not unless the victim drinks alcohol within 3 days of consumption.
+- Disulfiram-Like Toxins.
+This group of toxins will not show any symptoms not unless the victim drinks alcohol within three days of consumption.
 In such a case, there will be an acute toxic syndrome that lasts only a short time.

 You can use your five senses to tell the differences between poisonous and edible mushrooms.

 The smell, color, taste, texture, shape, size of the cap, and gill appearance can help you gather safe mushrooms when foraging.

 As a rule of thumb, a mushroom is safe for human consumption if and only if the following statements describe it:

 - If the cap is smooth, it is edible.
 A scaly or peelable cap is a sign of the presence of toxins.
 Stay away from such mushrooms.